+Feel the breeze Louise!
 Keep winter bugs at bay.

-Cheshire East

-Louise got more than she wished for

-Assets used in billboards and bus banners

-Having a party?
-Let fresh air in and keep your loved ones well.
-Feel the breeze Louise!

-Cheshire East

-Averting a Winter Health Crisis

 Leveraging intrinsic motivations

-A secondary insight was that people within the movable middle were motivated to protect family, neighbours & colleagues.
+A secondary insight was that people within the Movable Middle were motivated to protect family, neighbours & colleagues.
 We leveraged this insight via narratives that exploited intrinsic motivations around 'kin'.

-Impact

 Limited time and budget meant we were unable to 'lab test' psychological mechanisms prior to launch.
-However, guerrilla testing (gathering user feedback by taking a design prototype into the public domain and asking people for their thoughts) provided high confidence that the campaign assets were understood and the messaging effective.
+However, guerrilla testing, gathering user feedback by taking design prototypes into the public domain and asking people for their thoughts.
+This provided high confidence that the campaign assets were understood and the messaging effective.

-When live, CEC was delighted with the response from residents & neighbouring authorities who referred to the campaign as 'appropriate' 'effective' and 'innovative'.
+When live, CEC were delighted with the response from residents & neighbouring authorities who referred to the campaign as 'appropriate' 'effective' and 'innovative'.

-Jerome spread more than office gossip

-Under the weather?
-Stay at home if you can and keep the team well!
-Work from home Jerome!

-Cheshire East
+Cheshire East Council 2022

-cheshireeast.gov.uk/winterbugs

-Louise got more than she wished for

-Having a party?
-Let fresh air in and keep your loved ones well.

-Feel the breeze Louise!
-Keep winter bugs at bay.
+Minority Population

-cheshireeast.gov.uk/winterbugs nicola@so-mo.co.uk 07958766809 Registered in England: 9104338 Cheshire East Averting a Winter Health Crisis Cheshire East Council 2022 Minority Population To have focused solely on the 'Movable Middle' risked widening health inequalities.
+To have focused solely on the 'Movable Middle' risked widening health inequalities.

 To address this and operate on a principle of fairness, CEC concurrently delivered a targeted intervention, directed at communities presenting higher levels of risk and vulnerability.

-We trained their team in use of behavioral strategies designed to optimise their approach.
-The team's reach into communities was phenomenal, most notably achieving access to communities that the local authority had previously struggled engage such as those vulnerable to misinformation, the traveler community a large community of economic migrants whose behaviour was demonstrated using data modelling to be more closely aligned to the norms and beliefs of their country of origin.
+We trained their team in use of behavioural strategies designed to optimise their approach.

+The team's reach into communities was phenomenal, most notably achieving access to communities that the local authority had previously struggled engage such as those vulnerable to misinformation, the traveler community, a large community of economic migrants whose behaviour was demonstrated, using data modelling, to be more closely aligned to the norms and beliefs of their country of origin.

 Cheshire East Council transformed their testing team into a 'Stay Well Squad'.
-We trained them in human centered approaches .and principles of behaviour change. nicola@so-mo.co.uk 07958766809 Registered in England: 9104338.
-Getting buy in for a new Health and Care Centre Wirral Community Health Care NHS Trust (WCHCT) 2021 Not all clients have the time or inclination to undertake empirical testing of interventions.
+We trained them in human centered approaches .and principles of behaviour change.

+Getting buy in for a new Health and Care Centre

+Wirral Community Health Care NHS Trust (WCHCT) 2021

+Not all clients have the time or inclination to undertake empirical testing of interventions.
 In such cases we try to test as we go, in order to offer the best strategies and recommendations.

 In this example we undertook a rapid behavioural audit before delivering a campaign intended to influence behaviour in the short term.
-We designed it in a way that would uncover insights the Trust could use to influence choice and behaviour over the 18 months whilst they project was moving through different stages of development.
-The Challenge Wirral Community Health Care NHS Trust (WCHCT) were about to submit planning for a state-of-the-art health and wellbeing centre.
+We designed it in a way that would uncover further insights the Trust could use to influence choice and behaviour over the next 18 months whilst the project was moving through different stages of development.

+Wirral Community Health Care NHS Trust (WCHCT) were about to submit planning for a state-of-the-art health and wellbeing centre.
 The development had experienced a seven-year delay and as a result, confidence in the Trust was low.
 Further delays arising from to public objection to the removal of a mature tree, a Stopping Up Order that removed a public right of way, and the required closure of an existing medical centre would jeopardise the project's viability.

-The primary objective was to create messaging and imagery that could increase trust and overcome resistance to the issues described.
+Our primary objective was to create messaging and imagery that could increase trust and overcome resistance to the issues described.

 Artist's impression of the new Marine Lake Health and Wellbeing Centre in West Kirby

 Getting buy in for a Health and Care Centre

 Wirral Community Health Care NHS Trust (WCHC) 2021

-Behavioural Analysis

 Key risks: